liferay/liferay-central-test-2/CONTRIBUTING.markdown

 [Development
 Guide](http://www.liferay.com/documentation/liferay-portal/6.1/development).
-These guides contain extensive explanations, examples, and reference material that you will use over and over again.
+These guides contain extensive explanations, examples, and reference material for you to consult time and time again.

 Also, check out Liferay's extensive Wiki, including its articles on [Understanding and Improving